Taiwan shoots at Chinese drone after president warns of 'strong countermeasures' | Law-Order

 Taiwan shoots at Chinese drone after president warns of 'strong countermeasures'

 Taiwan fired warning shots at a Chinese drone which buzzed an offshore islet on Tuesday shortly after President Tsai Ing-wen said she had ordered Taiwan's military to take "strong countermeasures" against what she termed Chinese provocations.

-Taiwan fired warning shots at a Chinese drone which buzzed an offshore islet on Tuesday shortly after President Tsai Ing-wen said she had ordered Taiwan's military to take "strong countermeasures" against what she termed Chinese provocations.
-It was the first time warning shots have been fired in such an incident amid a period of heightened tension between China and Taiwan, which Beijing views as its own territory.
-Taiwan strongly disputes China's sovereignty claims.
+It was the first time such warning shots have been fired during a period of heightened tensions between China and Taiwan.
+Beijing views the island as its own territory, while Taiwan strongly disputes China's sovereignty claims.

-The drone headed back to China after the shots were fired, a military spokesman said.
-Taiwan has complained of Chinese drones repeatedly flying very close to small groups of islands it controls near China's coast, most recently by the Kinmen islands, as part of military drills by Beijing.
+The drone headed back to China after the shots were fired, a military spokesperson said.
+Taiwan has complained of Chinese drones repeatedly flying close to small groups of islands it controls near China's coast as part of military drills by Beijing, most recently by the Kinmen islands.

-China has carried out the exercises around the island after a visit by U.S. House of Representatives Speaker Nancy Pelosi this month.
-Kinmen defence command spokesman Chang Jung-shun said the live rounds were fired just before 6 p.m.
-(1000 GMT) at the drone which had approached Erdan islet, with flares being used previously.
+China has conducted exercises around Taiwan after U.S. House of Representatives Speaker Nancy Pelosi visited the island this month against Beijing's wishes.
+Kinmen defence command spokesman Chang Jung-shun said the live rounds were fired at the drone which had approached Erdan islet just before 6 p.m. local time (1000 GMT), with flares being used previously.
 The drone then flew off back to China, he said.

+There was no immediate response from China.
+On Monday, the Chinese Foreign Ministry had dismissed Taiwan's complaints about the drones as nothing "to make a fuss about".
+U.S. officials, speaking on the condition of anonymity, said it appeared China was using the drones to harass the Taiwanese rather than escalate the situation.

 Frigate captain Lee Kuang-ping said they had regularly traded radio warnings with Chinese warships.
 "Sometimes near the drill zone communist Chinese fishing boats appear, and they provocatively say 'hit them, hit them!'"
 Lee said.

-On a Facebook post citing a navy commander in Penghu, Tsai said ships from both sides came as close as 500-600 yards to each other and Taiwan ships "strictly monitored" their Chinese counterparts.
+On a Facebook post citing a navy commander in Penghu, Tsai said ships came as close as 500-600 yards to each other and Taiwan ships strictly monitored their Chinese counterparts.
 The Chinese military unit responsible for the area adjacent to Taiwan, the People's Liberation Army's Eastern Theatre Command, released on Aug.
 15 a video of the Penghu islands, apparently taken by China's air force.

 Taiwan's military termed the video information warfare, accusing China of exaggeration and saying it was not true Chinese forces had come near the islands.
 Taiwan's armed forces are well-equipped but dwarfed by China's.
 Tsai has been overseeing a modernisation programme and has made increasing defence spending a priority.

-Asked about the Chinese drone activities earlier on Tuesday, Taiwan Defence Minister Chiu Kuo-cheng said he could not give details on what they would do to counter the incursions but he said the military would react based on the principle of "self defence".
+Asked about the Chinese drone activities earlier on Tuesday, Taiwan Defence Minister Chiu Kuo-cheng could not give details on what they would do to counter the incursions but he said the military would react based on the principle of self-defence.
 "Don't make a fuss then when I set off some firecrackers to scare away some sparrows," he told reporters in Taipei in a veiled warning to China.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)